denebwang/ksp_UPG/README.md

 |AAPDG, kr=10|1866   |
 |AAPDG, kr=12|1913   |

 The kr = 6 case is equivalent to E-guidance, and the kr = 12 case is equivalent to original APDG used for Apollo landers.
-It is not guaranteed that the algorithm will not crash into terrain.
+It is not guaranteed that the both algorithm will not crash into terrain.
 Nor can AAPDG limit the thrust within the craft's capabilities, it can be saturated at times.
+Sometimes this can lead to crashed into terrain.

 ## Dependencies